Release Notes

 September 2023

-New Behaviours Issue Type Supported
+New Behaviours Issue Type supported

 We have added support for the Issue Type field to behaviours.

-New Behaviours Project Type Supported
+New Behaviours Project Type supported

 Behaviours now support Company Managed Work Management projects.

-New Behaviours API Method
+New Behaviours API method

-method has been added to the Behaviours API.
+The new getContext() method has been added to the Behaviours API.

 August 2023